 In order to keep the blood from draining down your throat, you should sit down, lean your head forward, and breath through your mouth.
 If the bleeding is not accompanied by pain, you can gently apply pressure to the soft part of your nose for about 10 minutes.
-If bleeding cannot be stopped, seek immediate medical attention!
+If you cannot stop the bleeding, seek immediate medical attention!

 Symptom: Pain and Swelling

 Wrap a cold compress or ice in a washcloth and apply it to your nose for 10 to 15 minutes to reduce pain and swelling.
-This can be repeated up to four times per day.
+You can repeat this up to four times per day.
 If your nose is not bleeding, elevate your head to reduce pain.
 You can take acetaminophen (Tylenol) to treat the pain; read and follow the instructions on the label.
-Nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen (Advil) or aspirin should not be taken for at least 48 hours after a nose injury.
+You should not take nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen (Advil) or aspirin for at least 48 hours after a nose injury.

 Medical Treatment for a Broken Nose

 Your doctor can diagnose a broken nose using a physical examination.
 However, they may choose to evaluate your condition after the swelling has gone down, which generally takes 3 to 10 days.
 However the bones will heal together usually at 2 weeks, so if early intervention is going to be successful, you need to see a doctor before then.
 When severe pain is present, your doctor may use a local anesthetic to numb the nasal area before the examination.
 Additionally, they may perform X-rays or a CT scan if they suspect there may be other facial injuries or fractures.
 Medical treatments for a broken nose are determined by the severity of the injury and could entail: